guowenbin90/AI-MachineLearning/Lesson17-Final Project/README.md

 # Final Project

 ## Part 1 (Initial results):
+### Question 1:
+Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
+As part of your answer, give some background on the dataset and how it can be used to answer the project question.
+Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]

+**Goal:** To classify POI out of enron email dataset.
+Precision and Recall are greater than 0.3 at least.
+Machine learnig can create different models to classify and predict dataset.
+The dataset has multiple features, POI can be related to some important features.
+However, the dataset also had outliers, we can retrain to remove points with largest residual errors (10%).

+Recall is pretty impressive, but accuracy and precisions are pathetically low.
+Apparantly, Salary is not the only feature useful to identify POIs effectively.

 Try to run the empty one first, it will generate the initial results.